joybro/one-pot-counter/README.md

 -   **AWS Cloud Development Kit (CDK)**: Facilitates cloud infrastructure management with code-defined resources and deployment.
 -   **AWS Amplify**: Utilized for streamlined user authentication, integrating with AWS Cognito.
 -   **ESBuild**: A fast bundler and minifier, used for efficiently bundling Lambda handlers, enhancing deployment speed.
+-   **Middy**: Middleware framework for AWS Lambda, enhancing function simplicity and modularity by handling common tasks like input validation and error processing.

 ## CDK Stacks